uripaz9/myApp/README.md

 ## Invite Collaborators

-To allow other site contributors access your github repository and edit code, you have to invite them as collaborators on your github repository via Github, learn more https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository
+To allow other site contributors access your github repository and edit code, you have to invite them as collaborators on your github repository via Github.
+[Learn more]()

 ## Learn More